 A flanking side of the plaza, with one of the eight arched entrances added by Villanueva by 1830.
 The tidy square is much more regular than the city's surrounding blocks, but the building form here set the standard for much of the city.

-The arch separating the Plaza Mayor from the Calle de Toledo.
-The bridge is a bit over a mile toward the south, say seven o-clock.
+An arch separates the Plaza Mayor from the Calle de Toledo.
+The bridge we began with is a bit over a mile toward the south, say seven o-clock.

 A typical stretch of the Calle Mayor, with the Almudena cathedral dome in the distance.